scrapinghub/splash/docs/scripting-ref.rst

 Vector scaling is more performant and produces sharper images, however it may cause rendering artifacts, so use it with caution.

-If the result of ``splash:png()`` is returned directly as a result of "main" function, the screenshot is returned as binary data:
+The result of ``splash:png`` is a :ref:`binary object <binary-objects>`, so you can return it directly from "main" function and it will be sent as a binary image data with a proper Content-Type header:

 .. code-block:: lua